Luca-Melop/arduino_snake/README.md

 # arduino_snake
-gameconsol with many features running snake
+school project: gameconsol with many features
+The documentation is attached (see pdf)